awslabs/aws-deployment-framework/docs/admin-guide.md

 ## Removing ADF

-If you wish to remove ADF you can delete the CloudFormation stack named _serverlessrepo-aws-deployment-framework_ within on the management account in the us-east-1 region.
-This will move into a DELETE_FAILED at some stage because there is an S3 Bucket that is created via a custom resource _(cross region)_.
+If you wish to remove ADF you can delete the CloudFormation stack named `serverlessrepo-aws-deployment-framework` in the management account in the `us-east-1` region.
+This will move into a `DELETE_FAILED` at some stage because there is an S3 Bucket that is created via a custom resource _(cross region)_.
-After it moves into DELETE_FAILED, you can right-click on the stack and hit delete again while selecting to skip the Bucket the stack will successfully delete, you can then manually delete the bucket and its contents.
+After it moves into `DELETE_FAILED`, you can right-click on the stack and hit delete again while selecting to skip the Bucket the stack will successfully delete, you can then manually delete the bucket and its contents.

 After the main stack has been removed you can remove the base stack in the deployment account `adf-global-base-deployment` and any associated regional deployment account base stacks.
 After you have deleted these stacks, you can manually remove any base stacks from accounts that were bootstrapped.
 Alternatively prior to removing the initial `serverlessrepo-aws-deployment-framework` stack, you can set the _moves_ section of the `adfconfig.yml` file to _remove-base_ which would automatically clean up the base stack when the account is moved to the Root of the AWS Organization.

-One thing to keep in mind if you are planning to re-install ADF is that you will want to clean up the parameter from SSM Parameter Store named _deployment_account_id_ within us-east-1 on the management account .
-AWS Step Functions uses this parameter to determine if ADF has already got a deployment account setup, if you re-install ADF with this parameter set with a value, ADF will attempt an assume role to the account to do some work, which will fail since that role will not be on the account at that point.
+One thing to keep in mind if you are planning to re-install ADF is that you will want to clean up the parameter from SSM Parameter Store named _deployment_account_id_ in `us-east-1` on the management account.
+AWS Step Functions uses this parameter to determine if ADF has already got a deployment account setup.
+If you re-install ADF with this parameter set to a value, ADF will attempt an assume role to the account to do some work, which will fail since that role will not be on the account at that point.

 There is also a CloudFormation stack named `adf-global-base-adf-build` which lives on the management account in your main deployment region.
 This stack creates two roles on the management account after the deployment account has been setup.
 These roles allow the deployment accounts CodeBuild role to assume a role back to the management account in order to query Organizations for AWS Accounts.
-This stack must be deleted manually also, if you do not remove this stack and then perform a fresh install of ADF, AWS CodeBuild on the deployment account will not be able to assume a role to the management account  to query AWS Organizations.
+This stack must be deleted manually also.
+If you do not remove this stack and then perform a fresh install of ADF, AWS CodeBuild on the deployment account will not be able to assume a role to the management account to query AWS Organizations.
 This is because this specific stack creates IAM roles with a strict trust relationship to the CodeBuild role on the deployment account, if that role gets deleted _(Which is will when you delete